-Under the proposal, NZF will change its name to Blackwell, Mr Chai & 2 local associates – real estate agency owner James Law & lawyer Ewe Leong Lim – will become directors, current director Mark Thornton will revert to his role as chief executive and the 2 directors who’ve worked on keeping NZF alive, chair Sean Joyce & lawyer Craig Alexander, will stay on as independent directors.
+Mr Chai, real estate agency owner Mr Law & lawyer Ewe Leong Lim have become directors, director Mark Thornton reverts to his role as chief executive and the 2 directors who’ve worked on keeping NZF alive, chair Sean Joyce & lawyer Craig Alexander, will stay on as independent directors.

 As Blackwell, NZF will launch a new finance company operation, acquire assets related to a derivative trading operation and launch a new derivatives trading operation.